Jonas-johansen/cisco_parser_api/examples/DoDeviceCommand.md

 - /do_device_command
 - /do_device_command_threading

-The only difference between the to is that _threading creates a thread for each device it connects to.
+The only difference between the two is that _threading creates a thread for each device it connects to.
 Thus, this is optimal when excecuting commands on several devices at a time.